nico-kuroxy/personal-website/README.md

  - [x] Add full zoom
  - [x] Develop guide modal for the homepage.
  - [x] Develop dark/light mode.
+ - [x] Investigate why the switch to the homepage sometimes takes forever...
  - [ ] Develop interaction with the urdf (hightlight relevant components highlight focused component, hightlight component on hover and allow to click on it)
  - [ ] Separate vertical and horizontal zoom.
  - [ ] Replace picture of medalion and fix lighting.